Hammerstein.

 - Who's behind this?

-- Ray Weiss, designer at Conflict Simulations Limited.
+- Ray Weiss, designer at Conflict Simulations LLC.
 The framework is named after Kurt von Hammerstein-Equord, the German general whose doctrine the project is tuned to.